Chair of Psychology and Education

 - Researching race and racism in education

-Lawrence, S. M. (in press, Fall 2013).
+Lawrence, S. M. (2013).
 Shifting identities in digital contexts: Undergraduates collaborating with professors in “participatory cultures.”
 Teaching and Learning Together in Higher Education, 10th issue.

 Lawrence, S. M. & Tatum, B. D. (2004).
 White educators as allies: Moving from awareness to action (revised).
 In M. Fine, L. Weiss, L. Powell, L. Pruitt and A. Burns (Eds.).
 Off/White: Readings on power, privilege and resistance, 2nd edition, (pp.362-372).
 NY: Routledge.